tikv/tikv/docs/clients/go-client-api.md

     Description of two parameters in the above command:

     - `string`: a list of PD servers’ addresses
-    - `config.Security`: used for establishing TLS connections, usually left empty when you do not need TLS
+    - `config.Security`: used to establish TLS connections, usually left empty when you do not need TLS

 4. Call the Raw Key-Value client methods to access the data on TiKV.
 The Raw Key-Value API contains the following methods, and you can also find them at [GoDoc](https://godoc.org/github.com/pingcap/tidb/store/tikv#RawKVClient).